ByteSizedMarius/gh-desktop-pin-repositories/README.md

 # gh-desktop-pin-repositories

-Adds the option to pin repos at the top of the list.
+Adds the option to pin repos at the top of the repository list.
 Also disables auto-updates (as updating will require re-patching anyways; not tested yet whether this patch works – will show when next update releases).
 Sadly to get this working, you will need to set up the dev environment and compile gh desktop.
 Context: https://github.com/desktop/desktop/issues/8183, https://github.com/desktop/desktop/issues/3410

 Please note:
 - These are not languages I usually tinker with (PRs welcome)
 - May be unstable.
-Works for me but not guarantees
+Works for me but not guarantees (tested on Windows only)
-- Tested on Windows only
 - The resulting installer and executable will be unsigned
 - Will use the Developer OAuth app for authentication.
 This will not work with enterprise.
 See [official docs](https://github.com/desktop/desktop/blob/development/docs/technical/oauth.md) regarding this